Infinidat/infi.clickhouse_orm/docs/contributing.md

     cd infi.clickhouse_orm
     projector devenv build

-A `setup.py` file will be generate, which you can use to install the development version of the package:
+A `setup.py` file will be generated, which you can use to install the development version of the package:

     python setup.py install